 Have Fun

-In order to get to that point, you need to make sure your players are working hard, have discipline, and are executing their jobs on the field.
+To get to that point, you need to make sure your players are working hard, disciplined, and executing their jobs on the field.

 Your job is to make the experience of playing football as fun and challenging as possible.
 Don’t lose a kid because you want to be tough and satisfy your ego.
 Remember, you attract more bees with honey than you do vinegar.
-Be hard on your players, but show them an equal amount of love and your players will glue to you.
+Be hard on your players, but show them an equal amount of love, and your players will run through a wall for you.